-AISI 304 stainless steel was cut into 2×2 cm coupons.
-In order to connect an electric current, a copper wire was connected to the pieces.
-The samples were mounted and grounded using 80 to 1200 SiC grit paper.
-The substrates were degreased in an ultrasonic bath subjected to acetone and distilled water for 20 minutes, respectively.
-Finally, the samples were subjected to preelectrodeposition process according to the Table 1 in order to achieve better adhesion strength between the coating and the substrate.
+AISI 304 stainless steel was cut into $2 \times 2 \text{ cm}^2$ coupons.
+A copper wire was connected to the pieces to conduct an electric current.
+The samples were mounted and ground using 80 to 1200 SiC grit paper.
+The substrates were degreased in an ultrasonic bath, subjected to acetone and distilled water for 20 minutes, respectively.
+Finally, the samples were subjected to the preelectrodeposition process according to Table 1 to achieve better adhesion strength between the coating and the substrate.